I'm a freelance writer with over five years experience writing about food and health.

 - Mix all ingredients in your bread maker (dough function), or knead vigorously by hand (approx. 10 minutes).

-- Cover bowl with a damp cloth and let dough rise at room temperature for approx. 1 hour.
+- Cover the bowl with a damp cloth and let the dough rise at room temperature for approx. 1 hour.

-- Knead dough again briefly to get some of the air out.
-If it feels wet, sprinkle with some flour.
+- Knead the dough again briefly to get some of the air out.
+If it feels wet, sprinkle it with some flour.

-- Pack ham firmly into the dough and brush edges with some water to make them stick.
-Make sure that the seam is at the bottom, so that it won’t burst during the baking process.
+- Pack ham firmly into the dough and brush the edges with some water to make them stick.
+Make sure that the seam is at the bottom so that it won’t burst during the baking process.
 If you have some leftover dough, get creative.
-Cut out some nice shapes with a cookie cutter and glue on with some water.
+Cut out some nice shapes with a cookie cutter and glue them on with some water.

-- Take bread out the oven, and let it cool down a bit until it can be handled without gloves.
+- Take the bread out of the oven, and let it cool down a bit until it can be handled without gloves.

 - With a sharp knife, cut a lid off through the middle.
 Now you can carve the ham.